Alimony / Spousal Support Attorneys in Pensacola

-Spousal support, also known as alimony, is a payment that the court orders one former spouse to pay to the other former spouse in a divorce.
-It is important to understand that spousal support is not awarded in every divorce, and that it can be required by either the ex-husband or the ex-wife.
-Below are other important facts to know about the different types of spousal support or alimony that may be granted in a Florida divorce, and how the law office of Spencer Law, P.A. can be of critical assistance in protecting your rights and interests in any alimony award.
+Spousal support, also known as alimony, is a payment that the court orders one former spouse to pay to the other former spouse.
+It is important to understand that spousal support is not awarded in every case, and that it can be required by either the ex-husband or the ex-wife.
+Below are other important facts to know about the different types of spousal support or alimony that may be granted in Florida, and how the law office of Spencer Law, P.A. can be of critical assistance in protecting your rights and interests in any alimony award.

 Florida Alimony Factors

-Alimony or spousal support is not automatically granted in a Florida divorce.
-Instead, one party in a divorce case must specifically ask the court to grant support, and the other party may object to this request, requiring the court to hold a hearing on the matter.
+Alimony or spousal support is not automatically granted.
+Instead, one party must specifically ask the court to grant support, and the other party may object to this request, requiring the court to hold a hearing on the matter.
 In deciding whether to grant spousal support and how much to award, the court typically looks at factors like the following:

 - The standard of living established during the marriage

 - The financial resources of each party (the needs of the party seeking alimony and the ability of the other party to pay)

 - The division of marital property between the spouses